MAD Celebrity Kinda Alloush

 Kinda graduated from the Higher Institute for Dramatic Arts in Damascus, where she studied theater criticism.
 She also studied French literature and briefly dabbled in theatrical direction as an assistant director before deciding to become an actress in 2005.

 She made her acting debut in 2005 in a TV drama called Ashwak Naaeima.
 She then followed that up by working on several successful series, including Shaghaf, Alzzahir Bybrs, Ahkad Khafeya, Fajr Akhar, Sultana, Zel Amra'a, Hassiba, Hokm Al Adala, and Alaijtiah, which tackled the Israeli invasion of Palestinian cities and villages in 2002.
-The series was directed by Chaouki Mejeri and received an Emmy Award, making it the first Arab work to receive such an award.
+The series was directed by Chaouki Mejeri and received an Emmy Award, making it the first Arab work to receive such a prestigious award.

 In 2007, Kinda made her first foray into the film Industry in Hadetha A'la El Tareeq by Syrian director Rasha Sharbatgy.
 She then starred in Halawet El Rouh by Syrian director Laila Awad and Altajli Al'akhir li Ghaylan Aldamashqi by Syrian director Haitham Hakki in 2008.
 The following year, Kinda took part in Mara Okhra by Syrian writer and director Joud Said.